-Your laser system includes various accessories such as a cutting table for cutting applications and Air Supply Unit along with cone and backsweep for air assisted material processing.
+Your laser system includes various accessories such as a cutting table for cutting applications and ULS computer Controlled Compressed Air Unit, along with cone and backsweep for air assisted material processing.
 The accessories section of the manual details how to install and use these accessories.